luigiselmi/C-/c/sp/random_walk.md

 We can perform a certain number of simulations for an increasing value of the time t to analyze the behavior of the density for an increasing number of steps (i.e. time).
-For instance we can measure  $&lt;\Delta R(t)^2&gt;$ at times that are multiples of 10 of each other and verify that the diffusion coefficient converges to a constant value.
+For instance we can measure  $&lt;\Delta R(t)^2&gt;$ at times that are multiples of 10 of each other and verify that the diffusion coefficient D(ρ) converges to a constant value as shown in the figure.
 ## Credits
 Barone et al. - Scientific Programming, https://chimera.roma1.infn.it/SPENG/